-- Maximum rise, the vertical distance between treads: 9-1/2″ (this is higher than the maximum rise for a straight stair—usually 7-3/4” or so– because you have to go down a spiral more steeply to gain sufficient headroom under the top landing).
+- Maximum rise, the vertical distance between treads: 9-1/2″ (this is higher than the maximum rise for a straight stair—usually 7-3/4” or so– because you have to go down a spiral stair more steeply to gain sufficient headroom under the top landing).

-- Minimum head clearance above any tread: 78″.
+- Minimum head clearance above any tread or the landing: 78″.

-- Minimum horizontal tread width: Treads must be at least 7-1/2″ wide* at a point 12″ out from the center column. *This means that a 7-1/2″ width of the tread protrudes beyond the leading edge of the tread or landing above.
+- Minimum tread width: Treads must be at least 7-1/2″ wide at a point 12″ out from the center column.
+This means that 7-1/2″ of the tread is clear of the leading edge of the tread or landing above.

 - Minimum width of clear passageway: At least 26″ from the INSIDE of the spiral handrail to the outside of the center column.
 This is the strictest interpretation of the code–some building inspectors will allow the 26″ width to be measured OUTSIDE the handrail.

 - Baluster spacing: Most codes require a space of no more than 4″ between balusters.